itsapaulblem/Cosys_Airsim_Exploration/README.md

 **👁️ YOLO (You Only Look Once) v7** - Real-time object detection AI that identifies and locates multiple objects in a single image pass

-**🎯 DeepSORT** - Multi-object tracking system maintaining consistent object identities across video frames
+**🎯 DeepSORT (Deep Simple Online and Realtime Tracking)** - Multi-object tracking system maintaining consistent object identities across video frames

 **🛩️ Flight Controller Integration**

 **PX4 Autopilot**
-- **Flight Control Core** aka the "brain" of the drone
+- Flight Control Core aka the "brain" of the drone
-- **Open source flight control software** for drones and other unmanned vehicles
+- Open source flight control software for drones and other unmanned vehicles
-- **Integrates with MAVLink** as its communication interface and with ground control stations for mission planning
+- Integrates with MAVLink as its communication interface and with ground control stations for mission planning

 **Micro Air Vehicle Link Protocol (MAVLink)**
-- **Lightweight, open source communication protocol** for drones
+- Lightweight, open source communication protocol for drones
-- **Supports both streaming data (telemetry) and direct commands** (mission updates)
+- Supports both streaming data (telemetry) and direct commands (mission updates)
-- **Mostly used between QGroundControl and PX4**
+- Mostly used between QGroundControl and PX4

 **🌍 Cosys-AirSim Platform** - Enhanced simulation environment with Unreal Engine 5 support and expanded sensor capabilities